DigitalGrinnell/pod-cop/README.md

 ## Cloning This Repository

-It is suggested/assumed that **Pod-Cop** will reside on your host in a directory named `Stacks` under your home directory.
+It is suggested/assumed that **Pod-Cop** will reside on your host in a directory named `pod` (the collective term for a group of whales, get it?) under your home directory.
 So, to clone this repo it's recommended that you do the following:

 ```
-mkdir ~/Stacks
+mkdir ~/pod
-cd ~/Stacks
+cd ~/pod
 git clone https://github.com/DigitalGrinnell/pod-cop.git
 ```